 I also tend to be goal driven and get a bit of a high when I reach the halfway point of the day and find I’m ahead of where I expected to be.
 Knowing your walking pace over a variety of different conditions is a something worth identifying.
 I work on an average of 3.75 km per hour for most hikes but I usually travel at a speed over 4 km per hour which adds up over a multi-week hike.

 In addition to the main considerations already identified I would strongly suggest the following prior to commencing a long hike:

 Planning a thru hike is best compared to a jigsaw puzzle.
 There are so many different pieces that you need to assess and work out where they go.
 You need to look at everything we have talked about individually and as a whole and make sure that the individual pieces all fit together as something that you ae happy with.

 No matter what the length of the hike you need to do some degree of planning.
 The longer the hike the more involved this planning will be.
 Oh did I mention that it’s possible to over-plan?
 You definitely need to plan otherwise how do you know how much time you have or how much food that you need etc. Having said that any plan must have the ability to be flexible.
 Things can, and do go wrong and you must allow enough flexibility to cope with unforeseen circumstances.
 The aim is to achieve a balance and do enough planning so that you, and others know whats going but is not so rigid that there is no room to move.

-Click here to access a list of considerations that you think about when doing a long distance hike.
 This list is by no means exhaustive and is meant as a starting point to make you think.